 Being vegan is far more problematic.
 Just as many Germans seem to regard pork the way the English regard onions, i.e. goes in every dish, so the French regard cheese.
 Unsurprisingly, in a French speaking country that borders France, their cheesy influence is everywhere.
 Unfortunately, I can’t help: I’m not vegan, I like cheese, so have made no effort to identify vegan friendly restaurants except that I know the vegetarian restaurants cater for vegans.
 I suggest anyone concerned contact the national vegan society.

 Obviously, you won’t have a problem if you cook your own food from the basics.
 If you buy packets, though, you need to be able to read French or Flemish to verify the ingredients; English is rarely used.
-Mind you, it doesn’t take too much effort to pick up the necessary list of food words.
+Mind you, it doesn’t take too much effort to pick up the necessary food words.

 The weather here is pretty much like that of eastern England, except the summers are a little hotter and the winters are a little colder.
 Overall, the country’s just a little warmer.
 Your existing weather–proofing wardrobe will be fine.
 The weather is usually somewhere between the pessimistic BBC forecast and the optimistic French metéo for Luxembourg.